American Greetings: American Greetings

 In the mid-1990s, American Greetings expanded its operations with acquisitions or starting up of new lines of business, and starting in 1996, the promotion of sideline product categories to semi-autonomous units.
 A reading glasses manufacturer, Magnivision, was purchased in 1993.
 In 1996, the party goods line was relaunched under the DesignWare name.
-Also in 1996, American Greetings entered discussions with BEC Group Inc. to acquire Foster Grant Group, a sunglasses manufacturer, but declined to pursue the purchase.
+The same year, American Greetings entered discussions with BEC Group Inc. to acquire Foster Grant Group, a sunglasses manufacturer, but declined to pursue the purchase.
 A candle line was relaunched in 1997 under the name GuildHouse.
-A supplemental educational products subsidiary, Learning Horizons, Inc., was set up in March 1997.
-However, in August 1997, American Greetings sold two subsidiaries, Acme Frame Products, Inc. and Wilhold Inc., producer of hair accessory products, to Newell Brands.
-Contempo Colours, a party goods company in Michigan with licenses included Monopoly and Sesame Street, was bought in August 1999 to add to DesignWare.
+A supplemental educational products subsidiary, Learning Horizons, Inc., was set up in March 1997, but in August American Greetings sold two subsidiaries, Acme Frame Products, Inc. and Wilhold Inc., producer of hair accessory products, to Newell Company.
+Contempo Colours, a party goods company in Michigan with licenses including Monopoly and Sesame Street, was bought in August 1999 to add to DesignWare.

 In Canada, the Forget-Me-Not brand was launched in 1993.
 In July 1997, American Greetings launched its "The All New American Way" marketing strategy that consisted of massive revamping of its everyday card lines over the next year and a half to meet nine American cultural trends.

 In the 1990s, American Greetings pushed more into international markets.
 Acquisition occurred in 1995 with a purchase of 80% share of S.A.
 Greetings Corporation in South Africa and in 1996 with the purchase of John Sands, the top greeting card company in both Australia and New Zealand.
-In 1998, Camden Graphics Group and Hanson White Ltd. were purchased to add to its UK operations.
-While in 1999, a majority stake in Memory Lane Sdn Bhd, a Malaysian greeting card company, bring American to Asia for the first time.
+In 1998, Camden Graphics Group and Hanson White Ltd. were purchased to add to its UK operations, while in 1999, a majority stake in Memory Lane Sdn Bhd, a Malaysian greeting card company, brought American to Asia for the first time.

 American Greetings made a bid for Gibson Greetings, the third top card maker in the US, in March 1996, which was rejected.
 In 1999, the company agreed to buy rival Gibson Greetings and united the second and third largest U.S. greeting card makers.
 Through the Gibson purchase, American gained its strong UK unit and a 27% stake in Egreetings Network Inc.

 In 1998, the company shares moved from trading on the NASDAQ to the New York Stock Exchange.
 AmericanGreetings.com, Inc., while not turning a profit, was announced in June 1999 to be taken public, but was withdrew due to the early 2000 tech stock collapse.

 In March 1999, Hallmark started a price war with the introduction of a 99-cent card line forcing American to do the same.
-In 1999, the implementation of a new inventory system slowed shipments to retailers.
-However, this reduced sales by $100 million, a 1.5% decrease, ending a 93rd consecutive year of increasing revenue.
+In 1999, the implementation of a new inventory system slowed shipments to retailers, but this reduced sales by $100 million, a 1.5% decrease, ending a 93rd consecutive year of increasing revenue.